DevlessTeam/docs/http_api.md

 * The`orWhere`parameter allows for quering data that might contain a keyword.`eg:&orWhere=name,edmond`.
 * The`size`parameter is used to set the total number of records to be returned.
 * The`offset`parameter sets an offset on the record.
-* The`search`parameter allows searching columns of a table that might contain a keyword.`eg:&search=name,edmond`.
+* The`search`parameter allows searching columns of a table that might contain a keyword, e.g.: `&search=name,edmond`.
 * The `greaterThan` parameter allows query for records who's column value is greater than a certain number `eg:&greaterThan=age,18`
 * The `lessThan` parameter allows query for records who's column value is less than a certain number `eg:&lessThan=age,18`
 * The `greaterThanEqual` parameter allows query for records who's column value is greater than or equals a certain number `eg:&greaterThanEqual=age,18`